-Aerospace and defense is Oklahoma’s second-largest industry, with economic activity of nearly $44 billion annually.
-The industry supports 15 percent of all jobs in Oklahoma and more than 1,100 aerospace entities operate in the state.
-We are a major hub for maintenance, repair and overhaul (MRO), flight training, defense operations and manufacturing.
+Aerospace and defense is Oklahoma’s second-largest — and fastest growing — industry, with annual economic activity of nearly $44 billion.
+As a major hub for maintenance, repair and overhaul (MRO), flight training, defense operations and manufacturing, Oklahoma has more than 1,100 aerospace entities operating within the state.

 Oklahoma’s airports and military airfields have attracted other aviation and aerospace companies to the state.
 Following World War II, Oklahoma emerged as a center for aviation activity.
 Ever since that time, Oklahoma has continued its upward trajectory, attracting the nation’s most sophisticated aviation/aerospace developers, maintainers, and suppliers.